Introduction: Kinetic Fence Art / Deer Deterrent

 Step 1: Get Started.

-You just need some metal bits and shears to get started.
-I suspect you could find aluminum panels at a scrap yard.
-We had some that were ripped off a building.
-They are rusty and ugly and perfect for this project!
-I noticed other metal art projects instruct people to use a grinder or band saw, but I just used metal shears and old aluminum siding.
+You just need some metal scraps and shears to get started.
+I salvaged old aluminum roofing we had torn off a building and saved.
+The panels are rusty and ugly and perfect for this project!
+For cutting the metal, I noticed other metal art projects instruct people to use a grinder or band saw, but I just used metal shears.
+If you use thicker metal you might need a grinder.

 Step 2: Design Your Shape/s.

 Come up with a design or designs that you think you could manage to cut from metal.
-Draw your pattern and copy it in various sizes so you have some variety.
+You'll need to tie the top and the bottom so it doesn't flop like crazy in the wind.
+Some other ideas are stars (and planets), leaves, flowers, or just various geometric shapes.
+Draw your pattern/s and copy it in various sizes so you have some variety.
+I drew my turtle by tracing a photo and just simplifying the shape so that I could cut it out fairly easily.

 Step 3: Trace Your Design